sndstone/put-testdata/README.md

 # put-testdata
 Put test data into a bucket using boto3.

-Select the size, amount of versions and objects and wait for the bucket to fill up
+Select the size, amount of versions, how many objects and wait for the bucket to fill up with randomized test data.